Coronavirus and motoring FAQs: everything you need to know about driving during COVID-19

 This data will help your insurance provider determine how much you should pay for insurance.
 If you drive safely, it could help to lower your premium.

-The rules of the road haven’t changed during lockdown, so if you obey the speed limit and avoid driving during more dangerous times, such as at night, telematics insurance could offer you a better deal.
+The rules of the road haven’t changed during lockdown, so if you obey the speed limit and avoid driving during more dangerous times, such as at night for example, telematics insurance could offer you a better deal.

 But with social distancing in place, it’s harder for an engineer to install a black box in your car.

-Some telematics insurance providers have started to distribute install-it-yourself black boxes to new customers, while others are able to install devices while observing social distancing requirements.
+Some telematics insurance providers are distributing install-it-yourself black boxes to new customers, while others are able to install devices while observing social distancing requirements.